 I'm not trying to be mean here, but statements intended to be perceived as fact should not be made so casually and without any background in the topic.
 And I've talked here before about why generalizations are dangerous – even when they're not about issues that can easily be proven one way or another, or where those generalizations appear to be true in all the cases you've seen.
-Whenever you hear someone say "always" or "never" when it comes to SQL Server, you should at least have your tin foil hat within reach, because it's possible someone is trying to brain-wash you.
-There are very few scenarios that are absolute, very few statements that are 100% true 100% of the time, and a large majority of statements can and should be suffixed with, "…but it depends on x, y and z."
+Whenever you hear someone say "always" or "never" when it comes to SQL Server, you should at least have your tin foil hat within reach.
+Very few scenarios are absolute, nothing is 100% true 100% of the time, and most statements should be suffixed with, "…but it depends on x, y, and z."
 I know how much everyone hates "it depends" but, quite frankly, it almost always does.

 Anyway, back to the specific issue at hand.
-Let's examine the example this person mentioned, and a few counter-examples:
+Let's look at the example this person mentioned, and a few counter-examples:

 A table with a clustered primary key on the identity column:

-So this is the table the person above based their conclusion.
-But what about tables that violate his definition?
+This type of table was the basis for their conclusion.
+But what about tables that violate their definition?
+Some examples:

 A table with an IDENTITY column but no primary key or clustered index:

-A table with an IDENTITY column but the primary key is on another column and is clustered:
+A table with an IDENTITY column, but the clustered primary key is on another column:

-A table with an IDENTITY column but the primary key is on another column and the primary key is not clustered:
+A table with an IDENTITY column, but the non-clustered primary key is on another column:

 So clearly there are plenty of variants where IDENTITY columns are not necessarily the clustered primary key.

 If you want your IDENTITY column to be the primary key, say so.
 If you want the primary key to be clustered, say so.
 But most importantly, understand that just because you see something in one place, don't assume that it is always true, or that it is the rule you have to follow – even if you've only ever seen it to be true.
 Some other areas where this comes up: the "natural order" debate (where people assume that because some query without an ORDER BY returns in a specific order today, that it will continue to order that way tomorrow) and the "short-circuit" debate (where people believe that SQL Server will always process your query in the order it was written).
-I hope I've dispelled both of those myths in a previous Bad Habits topic and the short-circuiting one more recently in this question on dba.stackexchange; but if you believe any of these are universally true, please feel free to leave a comment. 🙂
+I hope I've dispelled both of those myths in a previous Bad Habits topic and the short-circuiting one more recently in this question on dba.stackexchange.